rabbitboots/idops/README.md

 ### idops.addOutline4

+Adds a basic outline by running `idops.addDropShadow()` to the top, bottom, left, and right neighbors of each eligible pixel.

 `idops.addOutline4(src, tr, tg, tb, ta, sr, sg, sb, sa, ignore_t)`

-Adds a basic outline by running `idops.addDropShadow()` on the top, bottom, left, and right neighbors of each eligible pixel.

 * `src` The ImageData to modify.
 * `tr` Transparency color key: red.
 The outline will be applied to these pixels only.